deltex6/Google-Bookmark-Page/README.md

 </br>

 ## TODO
-- Making test input page and output page
+- Test input and output page
+- Translation of the code into English
+- More info into README file

 </br>
 </br>